 Using GitHub Pages to Build, Deploy, and Host Next.js

 Carpentry: a bridge on pontoons, details (top), and bird's-eye view (below).
-Engraving after Lucotte [?].
-Wellcome Collection.
-Public Domain Mark.
+Engraving after Lucotte [?]

 Considering putting a Next.js site on GitHub Pages?
-It can be done, provided Next.js's static export meets your needs (see the docs for caveats).
+It can be done, provided Next.js’s static export meets your needs.
 Netlify or Vercel are better choices for most people — like GitHub Pages they have free options, and unlike GitHub Pages they require almost no additional configuration to support Next.js.
-If you're committed to GitHub Pages ecoystem, or if like me you just want to see what it takes, read on!
+If you’re committed to GitHub Pages ecoystem, or if like me you just want to see what it takes, read on!

 In this tutorial we'll